 It will definitely be weird if people in the East don’t begin to rave about the Vancouver sextet’s second LP.
-L.A. connection or not, the music on The Bohemians is world class, and is expected to do even beter than their 1983 debut album, Silent Witness.
+L.A. connection or not, the music on The Bohemians is world-class, and is expected to do even better than their 1983 debut album, Silent Witness.
 That record went to number 12 on the Billboard jazz chart, and has been in the top 100 for over 40 weeks.

 Van Berkel says the second album shows the band’s progress.

 “The first album was made on a real shoestring and it was done really fast.
 With the new album we had a little bit more money and we took a little more time to get some sounds.
 As far as tunes go, it’s hard to write another ‘Silent Witness’.
 That’s a great tune.”

 However, Van Berkel says the group is trying to forge a more original direction.
 “We still want to keep say ‘Jesse James’ and what we call our woodburning stuff, ’cause they’re nice tunes.”